strogo/yt-dlp-gui/README.md

 yt-dlp-gui is a simple GUI program that makes using yt-dlp for people not familiar with the terminal/the command prompt. (made for Windows)

 # Why this project?
-You might ask: There are already a lot of yt-dlp/youtube-dl gui wrappers out there, so why did you make another one?
+You might ask: "There are already a lot of yt-dlp/youtube-dl gui wrappers out there, so why make another one?"

 I made it because of a few reasons:
 1. I wanted to make this to extend my C# knowledge